CAI-NECTEC/AV-FlowSep/README.md

   --vocoder-path pretrained/vocos-mel-24khz
 ```

 By default training runs 200 epochs with batch size 8, Adam at lr 1e-4, and DDP on 4 nodes × 4 GPUs.
 Override the setup with `--num-nodes` and `--devices`.
-Checkpoints are saved for the best PESQ, SI-SDR, and validation loss.
+Checkpoints are saved for the best PESQ, and validation loss.
 The pretrained visual frontend comes from [TalkNet-ASD](https://github.com/TaoRuijie/TalkNet-ASD).

 ## Citation